ThomasLeconte/laminas-gen/Readme.md

 Do you know Symfony's generating commands ?
 It's the same, for **Laminas Framework** :)

 ## install it
-Just use `composer install thomasleconte/laminas-gen` !
+Just use `composer require thomasleconte/laminas-gen` !

 ## Config it
 You need to provide this script in your `composer.json` file for make this lib able to be used.